valbertovc/django-upload-to/CONTRIBUTING.md

 ## Code Standards

-The Django-Upload-To project follows the Python code style requirements of PEP 8.
+The django-upload-to project follows the Python code style requirements of PEP 8.
 Please make sure to follow these standards when contributing to the project.

 To ensure that your code meets the PEP 8 code standards, the project uses pre-commit.
 [Pre-commit](https://pre-commit.com/) is a tool that runs automated checks on your code before allowing you to make a commit.
 This helps to catch style issues before the code is reviewed.